8 March 2006

 In practice, tensions have emerged which make the whole ideological foundation of control of religious affairs increasingly out of touch with reality.
 For instance, the Russian Orthodox Church still has a small foothold in both the far north-east (Harbin in Heilongjiang) and the far north-west (Xinjiang) of China (and possibly elsewhere).
 In Harbin it has had one active church operating with the full approval of the local authorities for many years.
 Yet on the national level, Orthodoxy is still not on the approved list of legally-recognised religions and so remains technically proscribed.

 Other Christian denominations are in a similar position to the Orthodox.
 Seventh-day Adventists are allowed to meet separately on officially-registered Protestant church premises but are not allowed a legal identity as a separate denomination.
 Nor are any other Protestant denominations which were all formally abolished in 1958 when the Three Self Patriotic Movement forcibly "unified" all the Protestant churches under CCP pressure.
 There are clear advantages for government control in having a united Protestant church.
 But should Chinese Christians be denied the right to re-establish their former churches (such as Anglicans, Methodists and Presbyterians) if they so wish?
-Adherents of the Baha'i faith, of Mormonism, and of Jehovah's Witnesses exist in China in small numbers but are not allowed any legal existence.
+Adherents of the Baha'i faith, of the Church of Jesus Christ of Latter-day Saints (LDS Church, commonly known as the Mormons), and of Jehovah's Witnesses exist in China in small numbers but are not allowed any legal existence.
 Hindus, Sikhs and members of other faiths visit China and live there to conduct business, but they, too, are denied any legal expression of their faith.

 More seriously, at least in terms of the numbers of people involved, is the government's seeming inability to define clear boundaries between licit "religion" (zongjiao) and illicit "feudal superstition" (fengjian mixin).
 In its first major policy statement on the management of religious affairs since the Cultural Revolution, the CCP stated in 1982: "We should make a clear distinction between normal religious activities and feudal superstitious activities.
 We should not allow those reactionary superstitious sects and secret societies and sorcerers and sorceresses that we have banned to resume their activities.
 We should ban and severely punish all those who carry out superstitious activities to lure the people and defraud them of their money and property."